Proton mass decompositions in the NNLO QCD: Twist decomposition in the scheme

-The composite operators are classified by the twist that equals their ``dimension minus spin'', and the traceless and trace parts of (\ref{tg}) are of twist two and four, respectively.
-Comparing this with~(\ref{para}), $A_r(0,\mu)$ is of twist two, and this implies (iii) above.
-The studies of hard processes like the deep inelastic lepton-proton scatterings clarified~\cite{Kodaira:1998jn} that the twist-two operators in QCD are associated with the independent partonic motion inside the proton, according to the asymptotic freedom, while the non-perturbative QCD interactions induce the correlations among the partons, emerging as matrix elements of the operators of twist four and higher~\footnote{For the quantities dependent on the polarization, the twist-three operators also play roles to describe the spin-dependent partonic correlations, see e.g., \cite{Kodaira:1998jn,Balitsky:1996uh,Kodaira:1996md,Ball:1998sk}.}.
-As noted in (iii), $M_q$ does not match with such physical meaning of the twist, although $M_q$ is intended~\cite{Ji:1994av,Ji:1995sv} to represent the contribution of the quark's gauge-invariant ``kinetic and potential energies'' operator $\bar{\psi} i\bm{\gamma}\cdot \overleftrightarrow{\bm{D}} \psi$ of (\ref{hamiltonian}).
-The physical meaning of the twist calls for the rearrangement of the conventional decomposition~(\ref{4term}), such that the terms of different twist in each of the quark and gluon contributions are completely separated (see the formulas in (iii)): $M_q +M_m= (M_q+3M_m/4 )+M_m/4=3MA_q (0, \mu)/4+M_m/4$, where $M_m/4$ is to be combined with (\ref{ma}), leads to the new four-term decomposition,
+The composite operators are classified by the twist that equals their ``dimension minus spin'', and the traceless part and the trace part of (\ref{totaltren}) are of twist two and four, respectively.
+Comparing this with~(\ref{para}), $A_r(0,\mu)$ is of twist two, as mentioned in the point (iii) above.

+The studies of hard processes like the deep inelastic lepton-proton scatterings clarified~\cite{Kodaira:1998jn} that the partonic motions inside the proton are described by matrix elements of the twist-two operators in QCD, while the non-perturbative QCD interactions induce correlations among the partons, emerging as matrix elements of the operators of twist four and higher\footnote{For the quantities dependent on polarization, the twist-three operators also play roles in describing the spin-dependent partonic correlations; see e.g., \cite{Kodaira:1998jn,Balitsky:1996uh,Kodaira:1996md,Ball:1998sk}.}.
+As noted in (iii), $M_q$ does not match with such physical classification according to the twist, although $M_q$ was intended~\cite{Ji:1994av,Ji:1995sv} to represent the contribution of the quark's gauge-invariant ``kinetic and potential energies'' operator $\left[\bar{\psi} i\bm{\gamma}\cdot \overleftrightarrow{\bm{D}} \psi\right]$ of (\ref{hamiltonian}).
+The physical meaning of the twist calls for the rearrangement of the decomposition~(\ref{4term}), such that the terms of different twist in each of the quark and gluon contributions are completely separated: the last term ($-\frac{3}{4}M_m$) of $M_q$ in (\ref{mqmgexplicit}), as well as $M_m$ of (\ref{4term}), is to be combined with $\frac{1}{4}({\cal M}_q-M_m)$ in (\ref{ma}), and this leads to another four-term decomposition given as